nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/reference/advanced_metrics.md

 ## Prefix

-Core metrics use the prefix _engineblock_ by default.
+Core metrics use the prefix _nosqlbench_ by default.
 You can override this with the ``--metrics-prefix` option:

     --metrics-prefix myclient.group5